Education Marketing Can Start Earlier

 Legos.
 I have yet to meet boys who are not into Legos.
 So many colleges and universities use summer camps as opportunities to provide sport experiences to local kids in the community.
 While my children have been active in sports, that has not interested them.
 But, if you were to offer a Lego camp…all bets would be off.
 Consider how you can look into popular items and trends in the child/tween/teen markets and develop content and camps to get families to campus and experience your brand first hand.
 I would love to see a college leverage a Lego summer camp with STEM content and engage students, faculty, and others in the experience.

 As a vendor in higher education marketing, my kids end up on lists from the colleges that I serve.

-The left photo is encouraging to see that another wall in his room features a poster from Huntington University that struck a chord with my son.
+It is encouraging to see that another wall in my son’s room features a poster from Huntington University that struck a chord with him.
 I am sure it will be in that same place for the next three years before he starts his college search.

-Don’t forget the impact you can have for younger children, both from a missional perspective to serve them but from a branding and marketing view to impact their future decisions.
+Don’t forget the impact you can have for younger children, both from a missional perspective to serve them and from a branding and marketing view to impact their future decisions.